 ☑️ Quick learner (to stay ahead of the curve)

-How much time and money does training require?
+How much time & money does programming training require?

 It depends on whether you do a university degree or a diploma in programming.
 A bachelor's in computer science or software engineering is a lot more expensive and time-consuming than a programmer analyst diploma.

 You can complete a diploma in under 2 years, and for a fraction of the cost.
 A diploma program will cover the fundamentals and quickly prepare you for an entry-level programming job.
 But it won’t cover as much as a 4-year degree.

 Herzing graduate Chao Zhang chose the diploma option and has this advice for new students:

 "What's important to know is that the Programming diploma is very condensed and intensive.
 You complete the entire program in just 15 months...compared to 4 years at university.
 This is not an easy task!